 - Burning sensation

 At Axon Optics, we conducted a survey specifically about fluorescent lighting to get a better understanding of how fluorescent lights might affect migraine sufferers.
 We gathered over 1,600 responses.
 Our survey found that 33% of the participants have severe limitations when trying to function under fluorescent lighting.
 So if you experience unpleasant or even debilitating symptoms when exposed to fluorescent lights, you are definitely not alone!

-Under fluorescent lights, you may experience any or all of the above symptoms of photophobia.
+Under fluorescent lights, you may experience any or all of the above symptoms.
 But there are other symptoms that seem to be related specifically to fluorescent lighting exposure that you may also be feeling, such as:

 - Blurry vision

 - Difficulty focusing or reading

 - Feeling depressed